Hyperbolic Dehn filling, volume, and transcendentality: O-minimality and Transcendentality

-In order to apply the Counting theorem to a set $X$, it is necessary to determine its transcendental part $X^{tr}$.
-Ax's theorem, which is a power series analogue of Schanuel's conjecture, is one of the most effective tools for establishing the transcendence of an analytic set.
+To prove the propositions, we make use of Ax's theorem, a power series analogue of Schanuel's conjecture and one of the most powerful tools for showing the transcendence of analytic sets.